 I’ve found that IFS provides a refreshing and new way to look at myself, others, and the therapeutic relationship.
 The process is respectful of the individual’s experience of the problem, and trusts the person’s Inner Self to know what needs to happen.
 Clients have responded so well to IFS that I’m now using the process extensively in my practice.
 I find it highly effective in both individual and couples therapy.

 For people living in remote communities, or anyone who can’t attend the office in person, IFS is suitable for long-distance counselling.
-Fran uses the secure, encrypted Zoom platform, and IFS sessions can be set up anywhere internet is available.
-See http://www.zoom.us
+Fran uses the secure OnCall Health videoconferencing platform which partners with Zoom, which many people are already familiar with.
+IFS sessions can be set up anywhere internet is available.

 If you want to learn more about Internal Family Systems, check out an article that Fran wrote for “Insights,” the magazine of the B.C.
 Association of Clinical Counsellors.
 You’ll find it at http://bc-counsellors.org/app/uploads/2015/07/Finding-Self-How-Internal-Family-Systems-has-Transformed-Me-and-My-Practice-Fran-Ferguson-Fall-2017.pdf